fsevenm/fsevenm/README.md

-### Hi there 👋 I’m currently working @tictag.io as a Software Engineer 👨‍💻
+### Hi there 👋 I’m a Software Engineer 👨‍💻 and currently working @ Tictag.io 🏡

 <!--
 **fsevenm/fsevenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.